microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-7/solution.md

 ![image](./img/vmatpstatus.png)

-On a linux machine you run a shell script instead of PowerShell - the commandline *mdatp health* will return the health of the *Defender for Endpoint* on a linux box.
+On a Linux machine you run a shell script instead of PowerShell - the commandline *mdatp health* will return the health of the *Defender for Endpoint* on a Linux box.

 ![image](./img/vmlinuxatpstatus.png)

 ## **Task 3: Check if a virus attack is reported in Azure**

-In the next step, we check whether the infection with malware is reported to Azure, so that appropriate reactions can be triggered there on the basis of an alert to inform administrators, open an incident or follow up on the problem and initiate appropriate measures or react to such incidents with automatic rules.
+In the next step, we check whether the infection with malware is reported to Azure, so that appropriate reactions can be triggered based on an alert - e.g. inform administrators, open an incident or follow up on the problem and initiate appropriate measures or react to such incidents with automatic rules.

 Open the portal and select *Virtual Machines* and select a Windows Server.
 Select *Connect* and establish a connection with the virtual machines using *Bastion*.